Thomas-mcinally/advent-of-code/README.md

 - Improved folder structure and refactor code to be professional
 - Get feedback from experienced C developer
 - Redo in C++ to see main differences?
+- Install a good debugger - to help with segmentation faults.

 TODO - implement optimal solutions:
 - Day9: https://www.reddit.com/r/adventofcode/comments/18eiv3z/2023_day_9_how_to_solve_it_by_only_iterating/